-All standard operating modes available
+All-in-one plug-and-play AFM system Famously easy to use All standard operating modes available

 The NaioAFM is the ideal atomic force microscope for nanoeducation and basic research on small samples.
 This all-in-one AFM system provides solid performance and easy handling, with a price tag and footprint that fit anyone and any place.

-For several years we have used the Easyscan 2 and the NaioAFM to provide AFM training, for student research projects and demonstrations.
+"For several years we have used the Easyscan 2 and the NaioAFM to provide AFM training, for student research projects, and for demonstrations.
 These AFMs have provided us with years of exceptional use.
 They have allowed students to acquire complex skill sets associated with AFM imaging with great ease.
 The efficient design of the AFM hardware and the user-friendly software has been ideal for students enrolled in our semester-long AFM course.
 In addition to high-quality instrumentation, Nanosurf scientists have provided us with fast and outstanding service.
-I highly recommend using Nanosurf AFMs for educational, training, and research purposes.
+I highly recommend using Nanosurf AFMs for educational, training, and research purposes."

 To use the NaioAFM, just plug in the power and USB cables, start the user-friendly software, and you're ready to go within minutes!
 No real setup is required.
 Check out our overview video to see just how easy this is.
 Because the NaioAFM comes with a cantilever alignment chip, cantilever exchange is really easy as well, and laser alignment becomes a thing of the past.
 Watch the cantilever exchange video to see how it's done.

 Prof. Dr. Nancy Burnham

 "The NaioAFM allows new users to acquire meaningful AFM images and data in as little as two hours.
 In the context of a highly time-constrained course, when perhaps only a total of twelve lab hours are planned, this efficiency is a significant advantage over many other AFMs, for which the time commitment might be two or three times greater."